Meet The Saccorhytus: Humanity’s Oldest Ancestor Had A Huge Mouth, No Anus And Looked Like A Shapeless Sack – Sound Familiar?

 Let’s be honest.
 The word Saccorhytus doesn’t sound all that nice.

-In fact it drips off the tongue like liquid bacteria, and sounds like something with the potential to effortlessly bridge the murky area between a sexually transmitted disease and a tropical virus in a matter of minutes.
+In fact, it drips off the tongue like liquid bacteria, and sounds like something with the potential to effortlessly bridge the murky area between a sexually transmitted disease and a tropical virus in a matter of minutes.

 Apparently the Saccorhytus was “us” before evolution really began to flex its muscles and go for gold.
 Or in other words, before mankind as a collective learned how to slither, crawl, walk, stumble and fall.